 Beginning May 2010, businesses with monthly demand of more than 200 kW automatically transitioned to Peak Day Pricing.

-Customers have the ability to opt out of Peak Day Pricing by choosing an alternative time-of-use rate.
+Customers have the ability to opt out of Peak Day Pricing by choosing an alternative time-of-use rate plan.

 Peak Day Pricing